 As a general rule of thumb, a manufacturer’s warranty is an indication that a product is made with care.
-If a manufacturer is willing to put their money where their mouth is at, that’s a good sign in my book that they are going to offer one of the best smoker thermometers.
+If a manufacturer is willing to put their money where their mouth is, that’s a good sign in my book that the underlying product is quality.

 Probe Quantity and Material